-- Administration: superintendent, special education director/coordinator; curriculum supervisor/coordinator; treasurer, human resources representative(s), data management staff (EMIS coordinator), and other central office staff (include administrators with authority to direct resources that affect change) - Representatives from each building to include: a principal (or assistant principal), an intervention specialist, and a general education teacher - Representatives for related service providers or all related service providers (educational agency's decision) - School psychologist(s) - Individual(s) familiar with the CCIP - Educational agency One Plan facilitator - Community school sponsor and management company representative (if applicable) - Representative from each associate educational agency (if applicable)
+- Administration: superintendent, special education director/coordinator; early childhood coordinator/director; curriculum supervisor/coordinator; treasurer, human resources representative(s),data management staff (EMIS coordinator) and other central office staff, (include administrators with authority to direct resources that affect change) - Representatives from each building to include: a principal (or assistant principal), an intervention specialist and a general education teacher - Representatives for related service providers or all related service providers (district's decision) - School psychologist - SST representatives - Individual(s) familiar with the CCIP - Educational agency One Plan facilitator - Community school sponsor and management company representative (if applicable) - Representative from each associate educational agency (if applicable)

-The number of team members may vary according to the size of the educational agency.
+The number of team members may vary according to the size of the district.
 The team members may also change over time depending on specific concerns or issues that arise through the review process.
-For CTCs, CBDDs, and ESCs, the associate educational agencies will have representatives (Superintendent, Special Education Director, etc.) involved in cross-functional team meetings.

-Identification of Educational Agency's Internal Monitoring Team
+Educational Agency's Internal Monitoring Team

 The educational agency will also select individuals for an internal monitoring team.
-The team will receive training through the Department's Learning Management System (LMS), or through in-person training provided by the Department's Supports and Monitoring Team.
-This training will provide the team with essential steps within the special education process including the use of the record review tools within this guide to look at specific record review items for compliance.

-The educational agency will be required to develop an Internal Monitoring Review Procedure and Process manual.
-The internal monitoring team will be responsible for developing and implementing the internal monitoring review processes and training other staff.
+The team will receive internal monitoring and special education essentials trainings through the Department's Learning Management System.
+These trainings will show how to establish an Internal Monitoring Team and use the record review tools within this guide to look at specific record review items.
+This team will be responsible for developing and implementing internal monitoring review processes and training other staff.
+The educational agency will develop an Internal Monitoring Review Procedure and Process manual.